-NOTE: Normally the setting range of the is 1 to 20.
+NOTE: Normally the setting range of the is

+1 frame to 20 frames.
 However, the setting range will change accordingly if the frame rate of MJPEG on the <Video Frame Rate> setting page is 6 or smaller.

 Check the box <Continue image upload> to upload the triggered images during certain time or keep uploading until the trigger is off.